 The trailhead is actually within the Rio Grande National Forest.
 The TH number is #813 on both the San Juan and older Rio Grande National Forest maps and is a part of the "Continental Divide Trail" at this location and segment.
 Once the trail crosses Hunchback Pass, it crosses over into San Juan National Forest and becomes #529, continuing south all the way to Vallecito Reservoir.
 If using Trails Illustrated #140, they identify this as the Continental Divide Trail and use the #813.
 Walk south from the TH and follow the easy gradient through open terrain with some willows to Hunchback Pass.
 The trail first sweeps SE, then makes a gradual turn SW, then west to the open, tundra-covered pass with about 900 feet of gain over just under a mile.
 Coordinates for the pass are: N 37° 42' 16.62" W 107° 31' 12.37".
 Hunchback Mountain is west along the divide and can be easily climbed by those interested in bagging all the 13ers.
 You can drop your pack, stroll to the summit and return in under an hour.

-From Hunchback Pass, continue south heading straight down an unnamed fork of Vallecito Creek.
-The trail cuts trough plenty of willows in this section and stays on the west side of the drainage until just before the trees.
+From Hunchback Pass, continue south heading straight down an unnamed fork of Vallecito Creek (or could perhaps be considered an unnamed fork of Nebo Creek.)
+The trail cuts trough plenty of willows in this section and stays on the west side of the drainage until a little before the trees.
 Because of the numerous willows, plan on getting pants & boots drenched if it has rained recently.
 Also, as a general point, the Vallecito Trail is utilized regularly by pack horse groups so you can expect to see and experience some of the typical trail damage done by horses.
 The trail then turns to the SE and comes to an intersection.
 A newer trail (#813) that does not show on the 1964 USGS map heads east up Nebo Creek, crosses the Continental Divide and goes to West Ute Lake.
 That is the continuation of the Continental Divide Trail.
 The Vallecito Trail continues south and west from this intersection.
 Near the trail intersection, there is a very large and good campsite on a prominent knoll above Nebo Creek on the NW side.
 The campsite makes a good base camp for 13ers off the CD trail including Mt.
 Nebo, UN13,110, UN13,230, and UN13,169, all of which can be done in a single day from the campsite.
 See "Camping info" for more details.

 The route for this summit begins from our suggested campsite near the junction of the Vallecito trail #529 and the Continental Divide Trail #813, south of Hunchback Pass.
-UN13,110 is the first summit in a four-summit day.
-It is sequenced with UN13,230; Mt.
-Nebo and UN13,169.
+UN13,121 is the first summit in a four-summit day.
+It is sequenced with UN13,232; Mt.
+Nebo and UN13,171.

 Once on the south ridge of the peak walk north toward the summit.
 The journey to this first summit will be over mostly tundra with some broken rock (rubble) interspersed.
 Enjoy the fairly easy hiking.